FoodTBD/menudb/README.md

 `zh-Hant` | Traditional Chinese [written form][*](https://www.loc.gov/standards/iso639-2/faq.html#23)

 **Menu images**: See repository https://github.com/FoodTBD/menudb_images.

+**Wikipedia**: Prefer links to English Wikipedia, but if there's a relevant article in another language Wikipedia, use it and it will be presented to the user via Google Translate.

 **Dish names**:
 * Any spelling mistakes in the original menu should be transcribed verbatim and annotated with `[sic]`.